-The HIPAA Privacy Rule establishes the conditions under which protected health information may be used or disclosed by covered entities for research purposes.
+The HIPAA Privacy Rule establishes the conditions under which protected health information (PHI) may be used or disclosed by covered entities for research purposes.
 Research is defined in the Privacy Rule as "a systematic investigation, including research development, testing, and evaluation, designed to develop or contribute to generalizable knowledge".
 See 45 CFR 164.501.
 A covered entity (see definitions) may always use or disclose for research purposes health information which has been de-identified (in accordance with 45 CFR 164.502(d) and 164.514(a)-(c) of the Rule) without regard to the provisions below.

 How the Rule Works

 In the course of conducting research, researchers may obtain, create, use, and/or disclose individually identifiable health information.
-Under the Privacy Rule, covered entities are permitted to use and disclose protected health information for research with individual authorization, or without individual authorization under limited circumstances set forth in the Privacy Rule:
+Under the Privacy Rule, covered entities are permitted to use and disclose protected health information for research with individual authorization, or without individual authorization under very limited circumstances set forth in the Privacy Rule:

 Documented IRB or Privacy Board Approval.
 Documentation that an alteration or waiver of research participant's authorization for use/disclosure of information about them for research purposes has been approved by an IRB or Privacy Board*.